timmy3000/finding_anagram/README.md

 # Finding Anagram
-This is a python program that checks if two words are programs.
+This is a python program checks if two words are anagram.